WarpedEdge/ffix-mod-projects/PlayableCharacterPack/Version/1.6/PlayableCharacterPack/Readme.txt

 Hades Workshop is available on Qhimm's forum for instance: http://forums.qhimm.com/index.php?topic=14315.0 Memoria is available on Github: https://github.com/Albeoris/Memoria/releases

-You can contact Tirlititi either at forums.qhimm.com or at steamcommunity.com You can contact WarpedEdge via Discord Moogles & Mods Since it changes assets different than most other mods, this mod is compatible with them (eg. Moguri, Alternate Fantasy, PSX buttons...).
+You can contact Tirlititi either via Discord Moogles & Mods, forums.qhimm.com or at steamcommunity.com You can contact WarpedEdge via Discord Moogles & Mods Since it changes assets different than most other mods, this mod is compatible with them (eg. Moguri, Alternate Fantasy, PSX buttons...).